thecodinghouse/rails_rest_vote/README.md

     $ bundle install

-Or install it yourself as:

-    $ gem install rails_rest_vote

-#### Database Migrations

 Run the following command in your project folder:

     $ rails g rails_rest_vote MODEL

-In the following command you will replace MODEL with the class name used for the application’s users (it’s frequently User but could also be Admin)
+In the above command you will need to replace `MODEL` with the class name used for the application’s users (it’s frequently `User` but could also be `Admin`)

 It will do 3 things for you: